I want you to live a good life.

 Give it a shot!

-What’s your favorite quote articles on wisdomquotes.com?
+What are your favorite quote articles on wisdomquotes.com?

 I love the Stoic quotes because you can apply them in your life and be more able to accept things as they are.